-Whether this initial expense is worth it will depend on how much cannabis a person uses.
-In comparison with buying recreationally, cannabis users may experience substantial savings.
-However, if annual cannabis use is minimal, the savings may not outweigh the expense of getting the card.
+In comparison with buying recreationally, approved medicinal cannabis patients may experience substantial savings.
+However, if annual cannabis use is minimal, the savings may not outweigh the expense of getting the MMJ card.

 Do Medical Marijuana Patients Get Better Cannabis than Recreational Customers?

-Depending on the medical condition, this can make a difference in terms of the quality a consumer receives.
-In fact, with the extremely potent act of dabbing becoming more and more popular among medical users, many patients are looking for the most reliable, most potent concentrates available.
-And of course, these are only available if a patient has a valid MMJ card are more likely to find them.
+Depending on the medical condition, this can make a difference in terms of the quality of care that a patient receives.
+The extremely potent act of dabbing, for instance, has become popular among medical users.
+As a result, some patients are looking for the most reliable and potent concentrates available, and often, those with a valid MMJ card are more likely to find them.

 Can You Buy More Cannabis if You Have a Medical Marijuana Card?